ZhongyangMA/ZhongyangMA.github.io/_posts/2016-07-08-Internal-Caching-Of-Wrapper-Classes.md

 }
 ```

 The first print statement will print true, which means both variables are referring to the same instance.
 But the second print statement prints false, because `new Integer(100)` created a new fresh instance in separate memory location.
-So if you want to make use of this cache, always use primitive assignment to reference variable or use `valueOf()` method.
+So if you want to make use of this cache, always use primitive assignment (auto-boxing) to reference variable or use `valueOf()` method.

 ```java
 Integer a1 = 100;